Like Family.

 - Rear end collisions

 In highway traffic that includes intermittent stops and slowing, following drivers may be inattentive or distracted, and collide with a vehicle in front.
 If alcohol or drugs are involved, or if the following driver is distracted by a cell phone, reaction times are further diminished.
 When this happens at high speed on freeways, the outcome can be catastrophic.
-We have represented clients in thousands of rear end collision accidents in metro Atlanta.
-In one recent case, we recovered $8 million in rear end collision case in which a truck driver did not slow down as he approached a line of stopped traffic at a red light. - Side impact collision.
+We have represented clients in thousands of rear-end collision accidents in metro Atlanta.
+In one recent case, we recovered $8 million in rear-end collision case in which a truck driver did not slow down as he approached a line of stopped traffic at a red light. - Side impact collision.

 Intersection collisions often involve side impact as one vehicle strikes the side of another.
 If the striking vehicle is traveling at high speed, it may deeply intrude into the side of the other car and may even flip it over.
 Depending on the physics of the specific impact, injuries may be catastrophic. - Rollover accidents.

 When cars roll over in an accident, the potential patterns of injury multiply as bodies interact with car interiors in a multitude of ways.
 Seat belts may have inertial unlatching, a car roof may crush in just as a passenger’s head lurches up, and doors may spring open.
-We have had confidential seven-figure settlements with manufacturers where passengers in rollover crashes were killed or rendered quadriplegic or paraplegic. - Head on collision.
+We have had confidential seven-figure settlements with manufacturers where passengers in rollover crashes were killed or rendered quadriplegic or paraplegic. - Head-on collision.

 Vehicles traveling in opposite directions collide in several types of situations, all of which we have handled for clients.
 If a car or truck enters a freeway going the wrong direction that may produce a high-speed head-on collision.
 Such high energy collisions are often fatal.
 Sometimes a driver turns the wrong way down a one-way street.
 While resulting collisions may be at lower speeds than those on expressways, serious injuries may result. - Turning collisions in intersections.